brainupdaters/drlm-docs/docs/source/Install.rst

 but you have to change the location of /etc/dhcpd.conf

-Edit /usr/share/drlm/conf/default.conf
+Edit /etc/drlm/local.conf

 ::

      DHCP_DIR="/etc"
+     DHCP_FILE="$DHCP_DIR/dhcpd.conf"

-DHCPD_INTERFACE by default is set as DHCPD_INTERFACE="" and dhcpd does not start change to "ANY"
+DHCPD_INTERFACE by default is set as DHCPD_INTERFACE="" and dhcpd does not start, change it to "ANY"

 Edit /etc/sysconfig/dhcpd

 ::

      DHCPD_INTERFACE="ANY"

 HTTP